 Recommended action:

 If possible, allocate more memory to SQL.
-Set a value in the ‘maximum server memory’ option of the ‘server memory options’ page that leaves enough memory for the OS itself.
+Set a value in the ‘maximum server memory’ option of the ‘server memory options’ page that leaves enough memory for the OS.

 If RAM is less than 20% of the largest database, configure the SQL Server max memory to utilize all the possible memory without impacting other OS processes.

-Alternately add physical RAM to the server and increase SQL memory allocation.
+Alternately, physical RAM can be added to the server, and SQL memory allocation can be increased.

 3- Page file busy/slow Priority: Low

 The buffer pool swaps pages out to disk when memory space is needed.
-This process is highly dependent on the efficiency of data read/write actions to the hard drive and on the level of demand.
+This process depends highly on the efficiency of data read/write actions to the hard drive and the demand level.

 Problem identification: